Romania national football team: Current squad

-The following players were called up for the UEFA Euro 2024 qualifying matches against Andorra and Belarus on 25 and 28 March 2023.
+The following 26 players were named in the squad for the 2026 FIFA World Cup qualification match against Bosnia and Herzegovina and San Marino on 15 and 18 November 2025 respectively.

-Caps and goals correct as of 20 November 2022, after the match against Moldova.
+Caps and goals correct as of 18 November 2025, after the match against San Marino.

 Recent call-ups

 The following players have been called up for the team within the last 12 months.